alexfigliolia/galena/README.md

 In `Galena`, state-subscriptions are optimized for performance as well.
 In more typical state management libraries, any changes to state will trigger a call to all open subscriptions on a given data store.
 This is not the case in `Galena`!
 When state changes, the only subscriptions that will re-compute are the ones that are directly tied to the unit of state that changed.
 All other subscriptions will remain dormant!

 ### Let's talk support for Frontend Frameworks!
 `Galena` provides bindings for React through [react-galena](https://github.com/alexfigliolia/react-galena).
-This package provides factories for generating HOC's and hooks from your state instances.
+This package provides factories for generating HOC's and hooks from your Galena instances and units of State!